 Caitlin studied American Studies in the UK (Sussex University), which involved a year at UC Davis in California, known for growing the world’s first square tomato.
 She then studied English in the United States, completing an MA at Clark University.

-She returned to England to train as a secondary school teacher, before moving to Maun, then a small village in northern Botswana, where she eventually became a citizen.
+She returned to England to train as a secondary school teacher, before moving to Maun in northern Botswana, where she eventually became a citizen.
 Working as a journalist for the country’s first tabloid newspaper, The Voice, one of Caitlin’s of earliest assignments was to track down a talking hippo.
-The only problem was, she was so scared when she found it that she forgot to ask it a question.
+She was so scared when she found it, she forgot to ask a question.

 Caitlin then worked as editor of The Okavango Observer, best known for its coverage of the removal of Basarwa people from the Central Kgalagadi Game Reserve.
 The paper closed down shortly after she was arrested for ‘causing fear and alarm’.
 The charges were withdrawn, but she was then put on trial for ‘contempt of court’ after reporting on a domestic violence court case, and acquitted.
 In 2000 she received an award from the Media Institute for Southern Africa, in ‘recognition of consistent and outstanding journalist work.’
 She was a founding member and trustee of Women Against Rape in Maun, Botswana.

 Returning to the UK in 2003, Caitlin began writing weekly education and careers features for The Independent.
-Today she combines writing social histories and novels with freelance journalism and teaching.
+Today she combines writing social histories and novels with teaching, mentoring, and freelance journalism.